 The Validation view panel can be used to check whether individual compounds match your Markush structure or not.
 Matching structures are highlighted by a green background, while non-matching structures are highlighted in red background.
 The number of matching structures is indicated on the bottom of the screen.

-If any of the structures in the validation view are selected, the matching and non-matching R-groups and fragments are also highlighted in the Markush structure (in the scaffold view, the tree view, and the fragment view).
+If any of the structures in the validation view are selected, the matching (green) and non-matching (red) R-groups and fragments are also highlighted in the Markush structure (in the scaffold view, the tree view, and the fragment view).
+In case of the Markush tree view, yellow color indicates that the scaffold or R-group is itself matching, but it uses non-matching (red) R-groups.

-The example structures can be aligned to the scaffold by selecting Align to Markush Scaffold... from the context menu after right clicking.
+The orientation of the example structures can be aligned to the scaffold by selecting Align to Markush Scaffold... from the context menu after right clicking.
 From the popup window it can be chosen whether only the selected or all the structures will be rotated to match the scaffold orientation.

 Contains the Nesting view displaying the embedding of the selected R-group(s) and Preview displaying enumerated examples.
 This view is hidden by default and can be reached by pushing the button.